jvm-wiki/bytecode/README.md

 # bytecode
-The repository of information on the JVM’s Bytecode specification.
+Information on the JVM’s Bytecode specification.